nocdim/PROJECT_QUARTZ/README.md

 <br><br>
 <b>03.08.2023</b> <br><br>
 1C UPDATE: Working on a system thet will allow to write states of some object before and after changes.
 Also working on writing the data into the JSON-file.
+CSS UPDATE: Correcting some stuff, <b>BUT THE FINAL ADJUSTMENTS WILL BE WHEN I FINISH THE LOGO</b>
 <br><br>
 <b>... ... ... ... ...</b> <br><br>